Works contract with business licence

 They must notify the Unemployment Insurance Institution of their intention to join in writing.

-Anyone starting work as a self-employed person must apply to the competent tax office (→ BMF)German text for a tax number.
+Anyone starting work as a self-employed person must apply to the Tax Authority Austria (→ BMF)German text for a tax number.

 - Taxation of income earned under a contract for work (→ BMF)German text